JLR to lift investment at UK engine plant

 The investment is part of a surge in capital spending in JLR's production facilities.

-In China, for example, the company and local partner Chery Automobile are building a factory.
+In China, for example, the company and local partner Chery Automobile (CHERY.UL) are building a factory.

 Despite its plans overseas, JLR has continually stressed its dedication to its plants in Britain, where it says it is the country's largest automotive investor in research and development.
 (Reporting by Henry Foy; Writing by Mark Potter; Editing by David Cowell)